Room Access Rules

 payload | unknown | Signal payload |

-In release mode, missing signal and media access rules deny by default, matching the same fail-closed behavior as metadata, join, and action.
+In release mode, missing signal access rules deny by default, matching the same fail-closed behavior as metadata, join, and action.

 Using auth.meta